opensafely-core/r-docker/DEVELOPERS.md

 Choose a version of R.

-Choose a CRAN date when that version of R.
+Choose a CRAN date when that version of R was the current version of R.

 We follow a very similar approach to the versioned stack of the Rocker project.
 They list their R versions and CRAN dates on their [wiki](https://github.com/rocker-org/rocker-versioned2/wiki/Versions).